-Charlotte Campbell was Cormoran Strike’s long-term girlfriend, on and off for sixteen years (“mostly off”).
-According to Strike, she’s the most beautiful woman he has ever seen.
-She is described as breathtaking, with dark hair, wide green eyes, exquisite facial bone structure and a curvy body.
+Charlotte Campbell was Cormoran Strike’s long-term girlfriend, on and off for sixteen years (“mostly off”).1 According to Strike, she’s the most beautiful woman he has ever seen.2 She is described as breathtaking, with dark hair, wide green eyes, exquisite facial bone structure and a curvy body.
 Having Charlotte on his arm made Strike the envy of many men3, which probably was a great ego boost for him and the largest draw for him.
 He is fascinated by her.
 He also enjoys her unexpected sense of humour.

-Charlotte’s birthday falls on November 21st, which is just two days before Cormoran’s birthday, on the 23rd.
-She is the daughter of former 1960s “It Girl” Tula Clermont and academic and broadcaster Anthony Campbell.
-Her family is aristocratic and troubled.
+Charlotte’s birthday falls on November 21st4, which is just two days before Cormoran’s birthday, on the 23rd.
+She is the daughter of former 1960s “It Girl” Tula Clermont and academic and broadcaster Anthony Campbell.5 Two of her brothers are named Valentine and Sacha6, and she has a sister, Amelia.7 Her family is aristocratic and troubled.
 Strike observes that her family is even more dysfunctional than his own — and that’s saying a lot.

-Charlotte and Strike first got together at a party during his time at Oxford University when they were nineteen.
-She was sitting at a window by herself when Strike, mustering the courage after seven pints, approached her.
+Charlotte and Strike first got together at a party during his time at Oxford University when they were nineteen.8 (She was also enrolled at Oxford, studying Catullus.)9 She was sitting at a window by herself when Strike, mustering the courage after seven pints, approached her.
 She publicly ditched Jago Ross, her boyfriend at the time, and took off with Strike.
-She later revealed to Strike that she had been waiting there intentionally wanting a man to approach her so she could get her revenge on Jago.
+She later revealed to Strike that she had been waiting there intentionally wanting a man to approach her so she could get her revenge on Jago.10

 Only a few weeks after their break up, Charlotte gets engaged to Jago Ross.
-After hearing the news, Strike goes to the Tottenham pub and gets drunk on eleven pints of Doom Bar, before Robin finds him and saves him from fighting the barman.
+After hearing the news, Strike goes to The Tottenham pub and gets drunk on eleven pints of Doom Bar, before Robin finds him and saves him from fighting the barman.18

 In The Silkworm, Charlotte and Jago Ross get married.
 After the wedding, Charlotte emails Strike photos of herself in her bridal gown, looking “broken, bereft, haunted.”
 Her email address is Clodia2@live.com.19 Interestingly, Clodia was a historical figure — a patrician’s daughter in ancient Rome who was immortalized in the writings of the poet Catullus.
 Further, Clodia was constantly embroiled in scandal.
 An aristocrat’s daughter involved in perpetual scandal who was written about by Strike’s favourite poet?
 Sounds like perhaps Clodia (or Clodia 2 — Clodia the Second) could be a nickname Strike had for his beloved Charlotte.